tenriajeng/tenriajeng/README.md

+## Description

+this project is used to make it easier to start making express js projects

 ### Hi there, I'm Muh.
 Ilham Tenriajeng - aka [Tenriajeng] 👋

 ## I'm a Developer

 -   🔭 I’m currently working on a my final year project!
 -   🌱 I’m currently learning Fullstack
 -   👯 I’m looking to collaborate with other content creators
 -   🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: